Wednesday, July 30, 2025

 Riflemen then took up positions along the route, standing on protected logs and boulders where they might be safe from an attack by the herd.
 One hunter would then ride into the den on a horse, driving the pigs out, and sending them in the direction of the hunters, who would kill as many as were required.

 After the desired number were slaughtered, the hunters would wait until the remainder returned to their shelter, lashing a thong about each pig's tusk and tying it to a horse's tail.
-The animals were then pulled over the snow to an area nearby that had been set up for butchering.
+The animals were then pulled over the snow to a nearby area that had been set up for butchering.

 Advertisement

-The practice flourished during pioneer days when acquiring food for winter was a dire necessity.
+The practice flourished during the pioneer days, when acquiring food for the winter was a dire necessity.
 Few, if any, wild hogs now roam the hills—at least not in herds—though now roam isolated parts of Boone, Logan, Raleigh, and Wyoming counties, where they were imported by wildlife officials in 1971.

 According to the West Virginia Division of Natural Resources, only of wild swine are scattered across the state.